eguvep/jpiv/README.md

 ## What is this?

 JPIV is a complete and open source software package for 2D [Particle Image Velocimetry (PIV)](https://en.wikipedia.org/wiki/Particle_image_velocimetry) – an image based fluid flow measurement technology.
-JPIV is [https://scholar.google.com/scholar?&q=jpiv+software](widely used in research for detecting pattern movement and solid matter deformation).
+JPIV is [widely used in research for analysing all kinds of pattern movement](https://scholar.google.com/scholar?&q=jpiv+software).

 ## Homepage